 Writing Skills for PR and Communication

-We face increasing demands to provide effective content at speed for mainstream news media, the web, status updates or the next big CEO speech.
+We must still provide effective written content for mainstream news media, the web, status updates or the next big CEO speech.
 This session will help you to meet those demands.

 - What's the story - how to get to the heart of what’s going on

-- Famous Five - how to engage readers with your first five words
+- Famous Five - engage readers with your first five words

-- Wise words – how to change your approach to news, web, social content, emails, speeches and reports
+- Wise words – ways to approach news, web, social content, emails, speeches and reports

 - Season with style - how to adapt your tone and style at speed and still make sense